Classifying Poincar\'e Inequalities and the local geometry of RNP-Differentiability Spaces: Proving Poincar e inequalities

 We will construct the curve by an iterative procedure depending on $n$.
 The proof is structured by an inductive statement.
-The procedure is the same as in the previous two proofs: a dilation argument followed by gap-filling.
+The main process of filling is very similar to the prior proofs.
 However, a new issue arises as we need to ensure that the integral estimate holds at the smaller scale.
 Abbreviate

 and